vinceskahan/v5wiki/weewx4-compatibility-matrix.md

 ## Issues

 ### debian packaging
-* As of weewx 4, the python2 weewx is called `weewx` and the python3 package is called `python3-weewx`.
+* As of weewx 4, the python2 weewx should be called `python-weewx` and the python3 package should be called `python3-weewx`.
 The python3 package is supported only for debian10 and later, since the python3 packages on which weewx depends are not available in a standard debian9, debian8, or debian7 distribution.
 (It might be possible to hack that using backports, but that is left as an exercise to the reader)
-* The packages `weewx` and `python3-weewx` cannot co-exist, since they both live in `/usr/share/weewx`.
-The package `python3-weewx` replaces `weewx`.
+* The packages `python-weewx` and `python3-weewx` cannot co-exist, since they both live in `/usr/share/weewx`.
+* The package `python-weewx` replaces `weewx`.
+* The package `python3-weewx` replaces `weewx`.
-* The `weewx` package is in the `wheezy` repository.
-The `python3-weewx` package is in the `buster` repository.
-If you stay on the `wheezy` track, then you will continue to use python2.
-If you switch to the `buster` track (only for debian10 or later), then you will use python3.
+* The `weewx` package has been marked as `squeeze` in the apt repository.
+* The `python3-weewx` package should be marked as `buster` in the apt repository.
+* If a user stays on the `squeeze` track, then that user should continue to use python2.
+If a user switches to the `buster` track (only for debian10 or later), then that user should get python3.

 #### option 1: weewx is virtual package